const class sys::DateTime

 Source

 Return the number of hours for this date and this timezone.
 Days which transition to DST will be 23 hours and days which transition back to standard time will be 25 hours.
-Note there one timezone "Lord_Howe" which has a 30min offset which is not handled by this method (WTF).
+Note there is one timezone "Lord_Howe" which has a 30min offset which is not handled by this method (WTF).

 isLeapYear